greglobinski/gatsby-starter-simple-landing/src/content/billboard.md

 title: billboard
 ---

-# This is a demo page of the _SimpleLanding_ Gatsby starter.
+# This is a demo page of the _SimpleLanding_ GatsbyJS starter.

-## It's an Open Source, optimized, ready to use theme-starter.
+## It's an optimized, ready to use theme-starter.
 Just add your content.